Trypophobia: The Mysterious Holes-In-Hand Phobia

 Trypophobia may exist without the person knowing it themselves, and only makes its presence as a phobia when exposed to “holey-pattern” images.

-Warning: Before scrolling further down, be warned that the embedded YouTube video may cause a sudden skin sensation of itching and crawling, and a feeling of revulsion.
+Be warned, the embedded YouTube video may cause a sudden skin sensation of itching and crawling, and a feeling of revulsion.
 Proceed with caution.

 ⇩⇩